batzlerg/cd5220/README.md

 python demo.py --port /dev/ttyUSB0 --demo all
 python demo.py --port /dev/ttyUSB0 --demo scrolling --fast python demo.py --port /dev/ttyUSB0 --demo ascii
+python demo_animations.py --port /dev/ttyUSB0
+python demo_animations.py --port /dev/ttyUSB0 --debug
 ```

 ## Developing Animations

 Animations use the diff-based `DiffAnimator` API.
 See `README_ANIMATIONS.md` for a step-by-step guide on crafting frames and writing updates.
 The provided `DisplaySimulator` can be enabled on any animator instance for unit testing and visual verification.
+When debugging animations, enable `render_console=True` on a `DiffAnimator` or run `demo_animations.py` to watch a live simulation update in your terminal instead of verbose logging.

 ## Features Not Yet Implemented